chiragkp06/PneumoScan-miniproject/README.md

 This is a cloud-based web application designed to assist radiologists in detecting pneumonia from chest X-ray images using machine learning and AWS cloud services.
 It automates the process of uploading, analyzing, and storing medical images and results.

 Project Objective
-Enable radiologists to upload chest X-ray images and get automated pneumonia detection with a confidence score.

-Display results clearly on a secure dashboard and allow downloading of medical reports.

-Store all image data and results securely using AWS RDS and S3.
+i) Enable radiologists to upload chest X-ray images and get automated pneumonia detection with a confidence score. ii) Display results clearly on a secure dashboard and allow downloading of medical reports. iii) Store all image data and results securely using AWS RDS and S3.

 Tech Stack
 - Frontend